 Typically, 1.6 to 3 feet (0.5 to 1.0 meter) of clay is needed to seal an earth dam.
 The pond water level naturally fluctuates, resulting in periodic wetting and drying of the pond bed.
 When the bed is exposed and not submerged under water, the clay layer can crack as it dries and these cracks can go down about 1.6 feet (0.5 meters), so 3 feet (1 meter) is ideal to account for this natural cyclical process.

 When enough clay is not available at the site of the pond, we must consider other alternatives to seal the pond bed.
 The benefits of having a pond for water storage outweighs the use of non-natural materials that may be needed.
-If a pond is leaking, these methods can be tried – ideally in this order for minimum effort:
+If a pond is leaking, these methods can be tried – ideally in this order if the goal is minimum effort:

 There are many different types of earth dams you can construct.
 This table shows the most common types.